The man didn’t flinch, continuing to smile.

 Should she?

 The Lost Prince had been outside of both Em’s and Maddie’s preferred genres.
-Maddie liked bloody stories, especially who-dun-it’s and thrillers.
+Maddie liked bloody stories, especially who-dun-its and thrillers.
 Em loved coming of age.
 And more recently, romances.
 Which was an experience she never expected to have.

-The Lost Prince had been a tragedy story.
+The Lost Prince had been a tragedy.

 Emmaline Grimshaw, for example, had a backstory that was told in roughly three paragraphs.
 Then she spent the rest of the story either bullying the people around her or cowering at the protagonist’s feet.